tryoool/dslr_raspi/README.md

 dslr_raspi
 ==========

-Using Cellphone control the DSLR through RaspberryPi.
+Using mobile to control the DSLR through RaspberryPi.